lucaslattari/Video-Silence-Remover/readme.md

-# Trim Silence of Video
+# Silence Trimmer for Video

 The objective of this project is to create software capable of assisting in automatic video editing, without human supervision.